theupdateframework/pep-on-pypi-with-tuf/README.rst

 Table 1: Attacks possible by compromising certain combinations of role keys

-In September 2013, we showed how the latest version of pip then was susceptible to these attacks and how TUF could protect users against them [14]_.
+In September 2013, we showed how the latest version of pip (at the time) was susceptible to these attacks and how TUF could protect users against them [14]_.

 Note that compromising *targets* or any delegated targets role (except for project targets metadata) does not immediately endow the attacker with the